minhuanli/minhuanli.github.io/_posts/2020-12-31-SetupJekylllocally.md

 1. Prepare command line tools and `Homebrew`, you might have already done the two things:
     ```shell
-   #Step 0, make sure the command line tool is installed
+   # Step0, make sure the command line tool is installed
    xcode-select --install

    # Step1: Install Homebrew